 You should have a Credit Card, Bank and Accounts Payable account in your chart of accounts (ctrl + A).

-- Drop the IIF file exported from QBD into the setup screen and your accounting categories will populate.
+- Drop the IIF file exported from QuickBooks Desktop into the setup screen and your accounting categories will populate.
 Then select your Ramp Card credit card account from the dropdown.

-- If your accounting categories change on QBD, all you need to do is re-export all of the lists from QBD (File > Utilities > Export > Lists to IIF Files) and click “Import a new IIF File” at the bottom of the Accounting Settings > Manage Accounting Fields screen.
+- If your accounting categories change on QuickBooks Desktop, all you need to do is re-export all of the lists from QuickBooks Desktop (File > Utilities > Export > Lists to IIF Files) and click “Import a new IIF File” at the bottom of the Accounting Settings > Manage Accounting Fields screen.

 - Once you’ve uploaded everything, you can go into Accounting Settings > Default Accounts to set up your default A/P account and cash accounts for reimbursements.

-When an IIF is downloaded, it can be uploaded into Quickbooks From the Utilities Menu.
-(Tip: Backup the local QB company file first).
+When an IIF is downloaded, it can be uploaded into QuickBooks From the Utilities Menu.
+(Tip: Backup the local QuickBooks company file first).